kktse/kktse.github.io/about.md

 ---

 Welcome.
 I am a full-stack software developer with a passion for systems engineering.
-I create clarity into engineering problems to enable teams to deliver value fast.
+I create clarity into engineering problems that enables teams to deliver value fast.
 My advocacy for _continuous improvement_ is the foundation of my ability to deliver simple and effective solutions in the face of complexity and ambiguity.
 I currently work at [Wave